African-American Vernacular English and social context

-African-American Vernacular English (AAVE) has been the center of controversy about the education of African-American youths, the role AAVE should play in public schools and education, and its place in broader society.
+African-American Vernacular English (AAVE) is a dialect of English distinct from standard American English yet deeply embedded in the culture of the United States, including popular culture.
+It has been the center of controversy about the education of African-American youths, the role AAVE should play in public schools and education, and its place in broader society.
+Stigma against AAVE, and discrimination against its users, is and has long been common—namely a result of racism against African Americans.